edubart/nelua-lang/docs/pages/installing.md

 {% raw %}

-Instructions for installing Nelua on Windows or Linux {: .lead}
+Instructions for installing Nelua on Windows or Linux.
+{: .lead}

 To install Nelua you need a system with the following: